-An ICD is a small, battery-powered device that doctors place in patients’ chests to monitor their heart rhythms and to detect irregular heartbeats.
+An ICD is a small, battery-powered device that doctors place in patients’ chests to monitor their heart rhythms and detect irregular heartbeats.
 A defibrillator is different than a pacemaker.

 To implant an ICD, a surgeon will need to open the chest cavity.
 From there, he or she will guide electrode leads through one or two veins in your heart and connect those leads to a defibrillator.